 The unfortunate truth is that the Horse industry is structured to maximize profit, and this is achieved through rapid turnover.

-Forbes magazine lists, for 70 some years ,the top Net Money Makers in America each year, and since it started Horses have made more money than anything else you could invest in.
+Forbes magazine lists, for 70 some years ,the top Net Money Makers in America each year, and since it started Horses have made more money net than anything else you could invest in.
 They headed the list every year because the industry carries very little inventory.

 Horses are not the only ones at high risk in the current system.
 The greatest percentage of Rider Injuries take place on Younger horses as well, This is partially due to the positive correlation with Horse injuries and partially because Younger animals frighten easily, making their riders more vulnerable to accidents.
 One example; (With Deep Respect) Christopher Reeves attempted to jump a 5 year old horse over a fence that was simple too difficult for the physical and mental maturity of His mount, at the Horse Show at Culpepper Va.